 +previous architecture versions, but without the JIT it will be slow.

-+requirement for a floating point unit and the treatment of floats.
++requirement for a floating point unit.

 +The **Procedure Call Standard for the ARM Architecture**

 (`PDF`_) describes in the *base procedure call standard* how parameters are